Variable Universal Life Insurance

 When your cash value is sufficient, it may be accessed through withdrawals and loans to help with many needs such as college expenses - supplementing retirement income, or health emergencies.2 Depending on your policy value, you may also adjust the timing and the amount of your premium payments.3 This flexibility can be a valuable benefit when you need it.

 Life can get expensive.
-Put your hard-earned money to work by choosing investment options that align with your financial goals and risk tolerance, such as growth or preservation of capital.
+Put your hard-earned money to work by choosing investment options that align with your goals.

 What are the benefits of variable universal life insurance?

 Variable universal life insurance is a form of permanent life insurance that provides death benefit protection.
-In addition to the death benefit, there is also a cash value portion of the policy, which can be invested into investment options.
+In addition to the death benefit, there is also a cash value portion of the policy, which you can invest to grow your wealth.

 This exposure to underlying investments, such as stocks and bonds, offers the opportunity for cash value accumulation over time.
 Keep in mind that the policy owner bears the the investment risk for the investment options, including the possible loss of principal.